banisterious/obsidian-canvas-roots/README.md

 - **Bi-Directional Linking (Optional):** Configure automatic two-way relationship synchronization (e.g., setting a father automatically sets the child) with flexible settings for manual or automatic sync.

-- **Relayout Command:** Recalculate and restore the D3-optimized layout with a single command if Canvas nodes are manually rearranged.
+- **Relayout Command:** Recalculate and restore the optimized genealogical layout with a single command if Canvas nodes are manually rearranged.

 - **Privacy & Obfuscation:** Optional data obfuscation for exports and canvas display.
 Protect PII when sharing family trees publicly, for demonstrations, or for research collaboration while preserving relationship structure.
 Selectively obfuscate all individuals, living persons only, minors only, or combine filters for maximum privacy protection.